 In 1947, Khun A-Paiwong, Thailand's Prime Minister at that time, requested and received a royal pardon for the islands inmates and thanks to a gracious act by His Majesty the King.
 They were repatriated and conveyed to Suratthani on the mainland and the island was abandoned yet again.
 This was the same year that the first people started to claim a big segment of land on what is currently identified as Sai Ree Beach.
 These were the two brothers Khun Ueam and Khun Oh who came to Koh Toa by a small boat from the neighbouring island of Koh Phangan.

-Suddenly the islandferries were disgorging people with suitcases, not backpacks, portable computers not guitars, and what is this; sneekers not flip flops?!, and some had children too.
+Suddenly the islandferries were disgorging people with suitcases, not backpacks, laptops not guitars, and what is this; trainers not flip flops?!, and some had children too.

 Now a days, you can find everything from cheap simple bamboo bungalowswith thatched roofs to exotic up-market villas with their very own exclusive swimming pool.